Netherlands Flag

 The rent paid can be freely agreed between landlord and tenant, for properties above the ‘liberalization rent limit’ of €604.72 per month.
 Properties below this limit are subject to rent control under the Residential Tenancies (Rent)

 A landlord may increase the rent of his housing once a year, but the government sets the maximum percentage of increase.
-For 2005, the maximum percentage increase is 2.7%.
+The maximum allowable rent increase from July 1, 2007 to June 30, 2008 is 1.1%, equivalent to the inflation in 2006.

 For homes with rents above the liberalization level limit of €604.72, the Residential Tenancies (Rent) Act is largely not applicable.
 Landlords of these homes may only put up the rent once a year, but there are no rules about by how much.